Courses

 The following courses are just a few examples of the areas of study history majors can delve into.

-HIST 362 History of US Cities
+HIST 309 History of Women in US II

 Current and Upcoming Courses